dmngu9/qwilr-project/README.md

 `yarn start`

 Go to localhost:8000 and try the app.
+It actually might not work because the key to database is not included in the repo.
+It is best to try out the [production instance](https://qwilr-project.herokuapp.com/)

 *Storybook*